fishing/fishing.github.com/README.md

 We really didn't know what we were doing, so I started to do some research.
 But there's a lot to learn and a lot of fishing terms!

-__I realized there isn't a single site to learn about the myriad of tools and techniques of the modern angler, so this repository will serve as a reference for myself and anyone interested.__
+This is a long-winded story to convey my realization that __there isn't a single site to learn about the myriad of tools and techniques of the modern angler!
+As a result, this repository will serve as a reference for myself and anyone interested.__